Loopring [NEO] (LRN) Price Reaches $0.0141 on Exchanges

-Loopring [NEO] (CURRENCY:LRN) traded up 6.8% against the U.S. dollar during the 24 hour period ending at 15:00 PM ET on April 23rd.
-During the last seven days, Loopring [NEO] has traded up 7.5% against the U.S. dollar.
-Loopring [NEO] has a market cap of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
-One Loopring [NEO] coin can currently be purchased for approximately $0.0141 or 0.00000075 BTC on exchanges including IDAX, Gate.io, DragonEX and CoinMex.
+Loopring [NEO] (CURRENCY:LRN) traded up 6.8% against the US dollar during the 1-day period ending at 7:00 AM Eastern on April 25th.
+During the last seven days, Loopring [NEO] has traded 7.5% higher against the US dollar.
+One Loopring [NEO] coin can currently be bought for $0.0141 or 0.00000075 BTC on major exchanges including CoinMex, IDAX, DragonEX and Gate.io.
+Loopring [NEO] has a market capitalization of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.